 Accommodation in the Peak District

-- Losehill House Hotel & Spa – luxury accommodation with spa facilities
+- Losehill House Hotel & Spa – luxury hotel with spa facilities

-- Wildhive Callow Hall – a glamorous country house hotel
+- Wildhive Callow Hall – a stylish country house hotel

-- Bike & Boot Inn – Modern accommodation in a beautiful setting
+- Bike & Boot Inn – modern hotel in a beautiful Peak District setting

-There’s also an abundance of good quality self-catering accommodation in the Peak District.
+There’s also an excellent choice of high quality self-catering accommodation across the region.

 A map of the best things to do in the Peak District